Tek Eye Logo

 Here are some other sources for finding research papers and articles:

-If you require a subject-specific database, then Wikipedia has a list of academic databases and search engines.
+If you require a subject or discipline-specific database, then Wikipedia has a list of academic databases and search engines.

 Organising Tools